Trump is set to meet the queen. Here's what he shouldn't do. - 41NBC News | WMGT-DT

+LONDON — As Donald Trump makes his first visit to the United Kingdom as president, one moment could outshine all others: his meeting with the queen.

+“He’s a massive Anglophile and he’ll want to impress,” Camilla Tominey, a royal expert and the political editor of The Sunday Express newspaper, told NBC News.
+“I don’t think he’s going to want to put a foot wrong.”

-The British government announced Friday that while there’ll be no state dinner at Buckingham Palace, the president and his wife, Melania, are scheduled to meet Queen Elizabeth on July 13 at Windsor Castle.
+While there’ll be no state dinner at Buckingham Palace, the president and his wife, Melania, will meet Queen Elizabeth II at Windsor Castle on Friday.

 So how can Trump avoid a royal faux pas?
 NBC News spoke to etiquette and royal experts to find out the do’s and don’ts of a royal meeting.